Written by The Leap on 01 / 09 / 2015

 Any budding geography students should take advantage of this opportunity and see as much of the world as they can.
 Your gap year is actually fifteen months, which is plenty of time to earn money and visit several different countries, so be sure to use it wisely.

 There are many beautiful and fascinating destinations where you can explore real-life geography outside of the classroom, such as Iceland, which is perfect for those studying geothermal activity, and Naples, where you can witness first-hand the devastation caused by a volcanic eruption.
-If you’re looking to travel round an entire continent, I would suggest picking South America, as it’s absolute paradise for geographers.
+If you’re looking to travel round an entire continent, I would suggest picking Central and South America as it’s absolute paradise for geographers.

 Alternatively, you can get a gap year job that matches your degree, another way to ensure your time spent abroad is worthwhile.
 Tailor your gap year job to your degree, and your CV could be boosted by valuable work experience and transferrable skills in no time.

 If you can think of any further ways to make your gap year relevant to your degree then we’d love to hear them.